a. What types of sources and stakeholders does RepRisk screen?

 # d.
 How is the RRI calculated?

-The RRI emphasizes companies and/or projects that are newly exposed or have had less exposure in the past, i.e., companies and/or projects with a lot of past exposure are less sensitive to new exposure.
+The RRI emphasizes companies and/or projects that are newly exposed or have had less exposure in the past, i.e., companies and/or projects with a lot of past exposure are less sensitive to new risk incidents.

 The methodology does not change depending on whether an issue is an environmental (E), social (S) or governance (G) issue.